SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/mqtt-static-templates.html.md

 ### Publish templates

-The following templates can be used to publish data on the topics `s/us` as well as `t/us`.
-Refer to [SmartRest > Processing mode](/guides/reference/smartrest#processing-mode) in the Reference guide for more information about the `t/` topic for transient data processing.
+The following templates can be used to publish data on the topics <kbd>s/us</kbd> as well as <kbd>t/us</kbd>.
+Refer to [SmartRest > Processing mode](/guides/reference/smartrest#processing-mode) in the Reference guide for more information about the <kbd>t/</kbd> topic for transient data processing.

 #### Inventory templates (1xx)

 ##### Device creation (100)

 Create a new device for the serial number in the inventory if not yet existing.
-An externalId for the device with type **c8y_Serial** and the device identifier of the MQTT clientId as value will be created
+An externalId for the device with type **c8y_Serial** and the device identifier of the MQTT clientId as value will be created.

 |Position|Parameter|Mandatory|Default|
 |:-------|:-------|:-------|:-------|